galenmckinley/galenmckinley.github.io/group.md

 Abby is a staff associate in the McKinley Ocean Carbon Group.
 She is working on adapting and expanding the group’s fCO2 products, as well as making the group’s code and data reproducible and publicly accessible.
 She received her BA in Physics with a minor in Astronomy from NYU in 2020.
 Before joining the McKinley OCG, she worked on astronomical spectrometer software used to discover exoplanets.

+### AMELIE SHARPLES

+Amelie is a Columbia College senior majoring in astrophysics and computer science.

 ### McKinley Group Professional Guidelines

 These [guidelines]({{site.baseurl}}/assets/doc/McKinleyGroup2024.pdf) explain how we work together in the McKinley group.